amosdudley/weblog/_posts/2015-03-01-A Minimal Mendel.md

 ## Where I fell short

-Resorting to laser-cutting components is a major failure for an open-source 3D printer design in my opinion, because very few people have access to one.
+Resorting to laser-cutting components is a major failure for an open-source 3D printer design in my opinion, because very few people have access to a laser cutter.
 It violates the core principle of a RepRap, which is that one printer can make all the specialized hardware for another printer.
 I originally designed the components to be printable, but upon printing them I realized that my design required more precision than my printer could accomplish.
 Bearings weren't perfectly aligned, and the printer didn't move smoothly.